Online Undergraduate-Level Course

-Licensing powers virtually every use of music, from digital download stores, to live performance, to music across mixed media.
-Through creative licensing, artists have made $10K on Twitter in one night, transformed albums into mobile applications, reached more than 100 million listeners every day, and worked to collect every dime owed to them.
-Music Licensing sheds light on the nuts-and-bolts behind music monetization and how licensing is the touch point to generating revenue for artists, songwriters, labels, and music publishers.
+Music licensing powers everything from digital download stores, to live performance, to music across mixed media.
+Through licensing, artists have made $10K on Twitter in one night, transformed albums into mobile applications, reached more than 100 million listeners every day, and worked to collect every dime owed to them.
+Music Licensing sheds light on the nuts-and-bolts behind music monetization and how music licensing is the touch point to generating revenue for artists, songwriters, labels, and music publishers.
 This course is designed for people who own or manage music copyrights, master recordings or underlying compositions and who wish to exploit those copyrights for financial gain.

 You will obtain a conceptual understanding of basic licensing terms, opportunities, and strategies and apply that knowledge to monetizing your own creative intellectual property (IP).
 You will also learn important background details about rights licensing history, in addition to how to navigate complex industry statutes and apply practical business techniques.

 Music Licensing will include a mix of several real-life examples and hypothetical situations, in-depth explanations, and review of agreements, alongside a wide array of exclusive video interviews with music supervisors, licensing society speakers, and experts in the publishing world.
 Successfully completing the course will enable you to monetize your creative IP across various music licensing uses, whether you are a songwriter, artist, record label, or publisher.
 You will know how to register your works with relevant performing rights organizations, understand the differences between master/publishing revenue streams, identify opportunities to create new avenues for placement, and use online resources to introduce your music to potential placement agents.
 You will also be able to create a summary licensing plan capable of acting as a business plan for your licensing efforts.